nadamakram/purchase-items/README.md

 # Purchase Order Item Categorization Challenge

 This project focuses on categorizing purchase order items from real-world procurement data that contains unstructured, multilingual descriptions (primarily in English and Arabic).
-The goal is to develop a robust solution that can effectively classify these items and extract meaningful insights about spending patterns across different categories.
+The goal is to develop a robust solution to effectively classify these items and extract meaningful insights about spending patterns across different categories.

 ## Table of Contents